jfrancai/portfolio/content/projects/ethernaut/Puzzle-Wallet-45b8e0a7c4784a4b952672eecda0daa6/_index.md

     bytes memory deposit = abi.encodeCall(PuzzleProxy.deposit, ());

-    // We can call multicall inside multicall to by pass the depositCalled flag
+    // We can call multicall inside multicall to bypass the depositCalled flag
     // It's like some sort of re-entrancy variant attack bytes[] memory datas = new bytes[](1);
     datas[0] = deposit;